stevejiang/gotable/README.md

 ## Features

 + High performance and easy to scale.
-+ Powerful set of APIs: GET, SET, MGET, MSET, SCAN, INCR, DUMP and "Z" APIs.
++ Powerful set of APIs: GET, SET, DEL, MGET, MSET, MDEL, SCAN, INCR, DUMP and "Z" APIs.
 + Data storage is not limited by RAM and friendly with SSD.
 + Transaction support with CAS (compare and save).
 + Replication.
-+ Auto sharding (TO BE DONE ...)
++ Cluster (To be done ...)

 ## Build and Install